Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Introduction

 \subsection{Model-Based Moving Target Defence}

 To overcome the static nature of the model-based detectors, MTD is proposed, in which the system operator can proactively change the reactance of the transmission line through the Distributed Flexible AC Transmission System (D-FACTS) devices \cite{rahman2014moving}.
 There are three main problems for the design of MTD, namely \textit{`what to move'}, \textit{`how to move'}, and \textit{`when to move'}.
-Unlike the MTD in IT system, the physical structure of the power system and the attack surface should be explicitly considered for the MTD implementation in CPSG.
-In detail, `what to move' finds the optimal placement of D-FACTS devices at the planning stage so that the attack surface is minimised \cite{liu2018reactance, zhang2019analysis, liu2020optimal}; `How to move' determines the set-points of the D-FACTS devices during the operation.
-For example, Lakshminarayan, \textit{et.al.} \cite{lakshminarayana2020cost} adds the effective constraints on the Optimal Power Flow (OPF).
-Liu, \textit{et.al.} \cite{liu2022explicit} explicitly increases the effectiveness in the cost function.
-Xu, \textit{et.al.} \cite{xu2021robust} derives a robust metric to guarantee the effectiveness of MTD on unknown attacks.
-Recently, \textit{hidden} MTD is proposed to compete with vigilant attackers who can perform SE and BDD to verify the integrity of the grid parameters \cite{tian2018enhanced, zhang2020hiddenness, liu2021optimal, liu2022explicit}; Finally, `when to move' determines the occasion to send the MTD command to the field devices, either \textit{periodically} or \textit{event-triggered}.
-In most of the literature, MTD is synchronized with SE and OPF to detect the most frequent attack \cite{zhang2019analysis, lakshminarayana2020cost, liu2020optimal}, while event-triggered approach is analysed in \cite{higgins2020enhanced}.
-The cumulative additional cost of frequent MTD use is still significant considering the rarity of cyber attacks.
+Unlike the MTD in information technology (IT) system, the physical structure of the power system and the attack surface should be explicitly considered in CPSG.
+In detail, `what to move' finds the optimal placement of D-FACTS devices at the planning stage so that the attack surface is minimised \cite{liu2018reactance, zhang2019analysis, liu2020optimal}; `How to move' determines the set-points of the D-FACTS devices during the operation \cite{higgins2022cyber}.
+For example, \cite{lakshminarayana2020cost} adds the effective constraints on the Optimal Power Flow (OPF) while \cite{liu2022explicit} increases the effectiveness by penalising the cost function.
+Zhang, \textit{et al.} \cite{zhang2022voltage} considers the voltage stability constrained MTD.
+Xu, \textit{et al.} \cite{xu2022robust} derives a robust metric to guarantee the effectiveness of MTD on unknown attacks.
+Recently, \textit{hidden} MTD has been proposed to compete with vigilant attackers who can perform SE and BDD to verify the integrity of grid parameters \cite{tian2018enhanced, zhang2020hiddenness, liu2021optimal, liu2022explicit}.
+Finally, `when to move' determines the occasion to send the MTD command to the field devices, either \textit{periodically} or \textit{event-triggered}.
+In most of the literature, MTD is synchronized with SE or OPF, while event-triggered approach is analysed in \cite{higgins2021enhanced, xu2022physical}.